grimmana/ga_django_project/README.md

 In the directory /part_django/part/: create a `templates` directory and a `part` subdirectory.

-In this path /part_django/part/templates/part/: add a new file `item_list.html` with the following code:
+In this path /part_django/part/templates/part/: create a new file `item_list.html` with the following code:

 ```html